based on data available through December 2017.

 - Use techniques such as natural landscaping, rain gardens, rain barrels, green roofs and permeable paving that conserve water and allow rain to soak into the ground.
 See EPA's landscaping tips for ideas.

 - Never dump unused medicine and chemicals into household toilets and sinks or outside where they can get into ditches or storm drains.
 See if your community has a household hazardous waste collection facility that will take your old or unused chemicals.

 - Scoop your pet's poop.
 Pet waste is full of bacteria that can get washed into waterways during rain storms.
 Bag it and place it in the trash.

 - If you keep livestock, follow manure management practices to help reduce agricultural runoff.
-Contact your local conservation agency for technical assistance.
+Learn more about what you can do to manage animal waste.